Shinigami-Apples/Starbound-Mod-The-Galactic-Federation-of-Webbs/README.md

 - An actual wiki in the making.

-- Custom ship pet!
+- Pets!

+- NPCs from villagers to tougher guards.

+- New microdungeons

 - Webbers DO have FR support as of now. the stats are a bit wonky but they'll be fixed.
-They’ve been reballanced, but not exactly in much of the lore-friendly way.
+They’ve been rebalanced, but not exactly in much of the lore-friendly way.

 - Partially incomplete custom ships, but hey, Tiers 0-4 aren't the recolors again.